aimalamiri/JavaScript-Group-Capstone-Project/README.md

 ### Build

-Type these comands into the terminal:
+Type these commands into the terminal:

 - npm run build
-- Open dist/index.html in you web browser.
+- Open dist/index.html in your web browser.

 ### Run webpack dev server

-Type these comands into the terminal:
+Type these commands into the terminal:

 - npm run start
 - Your web browser will open on localhost:8080